 How’s the real estate market in Morgan Hill?
 This article will include data, trends and statistics for both houses and condominiums / townhouses.

 For the single family home segment in this “south county” town, prices are mostly consistent year over year and month over month.
 The sale price to list price ratio has been hovering between 98% and 100% for months.
+This month it’s jumped above the 100% mark to 102.3%.
 The cities of Morgan Hill and Gilroy are usually a bit less in demand than parts of Santa Clara County which are either tech magnets or closer to these big businesses.
 So while most of the Silicon Valley has a sale price to list price ratio of anywhere from 100% to 110%, it’s generally lower here, making the home buying conditions calmer for weary buyers, though still a sellers market.
 Below is a chart with basic info, but to see more information, you may click on this link to see the Real Estate Report for Morgan Hill.

 |Short Sales Sold||N/A||0||0||N/A||0|

 |Active Short Sales||N/A||0||0||N/A||0|